 Many users are not really satisfied with the way certain OEMs scale volume controls.
 For some Android users, the volume is too loud even on the lowest settings.
-And when quiet is necessary, this can be a real issue.
-As noticed by so many users around the web.
-Sadly, there’s no magic solution for this problem but there are few workarounds.
+And when silence is necessary, this can be a real issue.
+Sadly, there’s no magic solution for this problem but there are a few workarounds.
 Check them out below.

 Table of contents: